top of page

 Bridle & Bit Fit Consultation

-Consultations with Alison can be booked and arranged at your yard or clinics can be arranged at Meadowbrook HQ in Stafford.
-We have access to a wide selection of English and European leather from most of the leading brands and with over 50 different headpiece styles available, we provide a truly tailored and bespoke service.
+Consultations can be booked and arranged at your yard or clinics can be arranged at Meadowbrook HQ in Stafford.
+We carry a wide range of English leather bridles including Evo Equine, Horsemanship Saddlery, Henry James, Expert Bits and Premier Equine - collectively offering over 50 styles of headpiece we really can provide a bespoke service.

 Image by Taylor